perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 <tr><td>Added in config.plist >> DeviceProperties >> code to patch the framebuffer so that the iGPU is well detected</td></tr>
 </table>

-- Required: enable iGPU in BIOS (and set it as main card)
-- Removed RestrictEvents.kext, CPUFriendDataProvider.kext and CPUFriend.kext
-- Added in config.plist >> boot-args >> igfxonln=1
-- Added in config.plist >> DeviceProperties >> code to patch the framebuffer so that the iGPU is well detected.

        <key>PciRoot(0x0)/Pci(0x2,0x0)</key>
         <dict>
             <key>AAPL,ig-platform-id</key>